Signature makes its mark on South Bank

 Here’s some foodie news that’s straight up sizzlin’.

-The drink list doesn’t end there though–as an Israeli restaurant, you know that he brews.
-Guests at Za Za Ta can also look forward to a stellar list of middle eastern craft beers alongside an eclectic mix of biodynamic, organic, and skin contact wines.
+The drinks list doesn’t end there, though–as an Israeli restaurant, you know that he brews.
+Guests at Za Za Ta can also look forward to a stellar list of Middle Eastern craft beers alongside an eclectic mix of biodynamic, organic and skin-contact wines.